Skip to main content Skip to main menu Skip to footer menu

 1. Improved cooperation between marketing and sales

-2. A two-way flow of customer data
+2. Two-way flow of customer data

 3. Personalized customer communication